 Does the Dodd-Frank Act’s whistleblower protection provision protect internal disclosures (disclosures made to a supervisor, company management, or a corporate compliance program)?

 Yes, but only if the whistleblower also disclosed the potential violation to the SEC prior to suffering an adverse action.
 The Supreme Court held in Digital Realty Trust, Inc. v.
 Somers, 138 S. Ct.
-767 (2018) that the definition of “whistleblower” Section 21F(a)(6) of the Exchange Act requires that an individual report a possible securities law violation to the SEC in order to qualify for protection against retaliation.
+767 (2018) that the definition of “whistleblower” in Section 21F(a)(6) of the Exchange Act requires that an individual report a possible securities law violation to the SEC in order to qualify for protection against retaliation.

 Does the Sarbanes-Oxley Act also protect corporate whistleblowers that suffer retaliation for reporting fraud or other potential violations of securities law to the SEC or to an employer?